 Cash buyers investing in real estate can expect lower closing costs, since they are avoiding costs such as lender fees, appraisal fees, and lender’s title insurance.
 However, the share of closing costs that cash buyers pay is entirely spelled out within the individual purchase agreements with sellers.

-Many times, cash buyers will offer to pay a sellers closing costs in order to simplify the net amount the seller will receive at closing.
+Many times, cash property buyers will offer to pay a sellers closing costs in order to simplify the net amount the seller will receive at closing.
 Most often in real estate deals, buyers and sellers pay their own share of closing costs or agree to split them equally 50/50.

 For an overview of closing costs, watch this short animation from Federal Title: